JWW87/CentralAuth-Docs/docs/developer/login/normal-flow.md

 ### Manual integration

 If you cannot use the NPM library, you can start the authentication flow by redirecting the user to the CentralAuth login page.
-The base URL for the login page is `https://centralauth.com/login` or use your own [custom domain](/admin/dashboard/organization/settings#custom-domains), e.g. `https://auth.example.com/login`.
+The base URL for the login page is `https://centralauth.com/login`, your CentralAuth subdomain or use your own [custom domain](/admin/dashboard/organization/settings#custom-domains), e.g. `https://auth.example.com/login`.

 The login page URL must contain at least the following query parameters:
 - `client_id`: The client ID of your application.
 This is the ID of your organization found on the CentralAuth dashboard.
 See the [integration](/admin/dashboard/organization/integration) section for more information.